lbryio/lbry.com/content/news/225-swarm-intro.md

 A Hive is made up of people who care about LBRY and… something else.
 That “something else” could be based on many different ideas.
 Some good examples: a geographical area, a genre of music, a hobby or interest, or a project being built on the LBRY protocol.

+If you’re interested in finding out more about the Swarm program, how to start a hive, or join one, [please check out this link.](https://docs.google.com/forms/d/e/1FAIpQLSfDabPptaLx7TI7DeT_dAOZgeulSRD1A-VnYYypbuc_r4wlhA/viewform?usp=sf_link) We have a discussion list for all, plus all are welcome in our Swarm Discord.

 ### Are there any particularly needed Hives?

 Some ideas for hive interest areas that have come up but do not have a firm group supporting them are: